ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 and their mutual interaction for a comprehensive view of salient structural/functional relationships.
-Such research is facilitated by standardized anatomical coordinate systems, such as the well-known Allen Common Coordinate Framework , and the ability to spatially map to such standardized spaces.
-The Advanced Normalization Tools Ecosystem (ANTsX) is a comprehensive open-source software image analysis toolkit, which includes template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
-Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain using the recently proposed Developmental Common Coordinate Framework.
-These longitudinal, discretely sampled atlases are used to generate a velocity flow-based mapping spanning the spatiotemporal domain of the developmental trajectory with future work accommodating the introduction of additional developmental time points.
+Such research is facilitated by standardized anatomical coordinate systems, such as the well-known Allen Common Coordinate Framework (AllenCCFv3), and the ability to spatially map to such standardized spaces.
+The Advanced Normalization Tools Ecosystem (ANTsX) is a comprehensive open-source software toolkit for generalized quantitative imaging, which includes template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
+Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain.
+First, we provide ANTsX-based protocols for mapping MERFISH, fMOST, and lightsheet datasets to AllenCCFv3 accounting for common artefacts and other confounds.
+Additionally, recently developed ANTsX functionality permits the generation of velocity flow-based mappings for serial data.
+Using the recently introduced Developmental Common Coordinate Framework, we evaluate and describe the publicly available ANTsX-based protocols for generating a velocity flow-based mapping spanning the spatiotemporal domain of the developmental trajectory.
+Possible future work includes the introduction of additional developmental time points and application to histological slice stacking.

 \clearpage# Introduction {-}